SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Working_with_the_Alarm_Console/Alarm_Console_Columns.md

 - **Actions \> Clear alarm**: Action button that allows the user to clear clearable alarms.

-- **Actions** > **Feedback**: Shown by default in the *Anomalies* and *Suggestion events* tabs when behavioral anomaly detection finds an anomalous level shift, trend change, variance change, or flatline for a parameter, and a suggestion event is generated in the Alarm Console.
-This action button allows the user to provide positive or negative feedback on the suggestion events.
-See [Providing feedback on suggestion events](xref:Behavioral_anomaly_detection#providing-feedback-on-suggestion-events).
+- **Actions** > **Feedback**: Shown by default in the *Anomalies* and *Suggestion events* tabs when behavioral anomaly detection finds an anomalous level shift, trend change, variance change, or flatline for a parameter, and a suggestion event/alarm is generated in the Alarm Console.
+This action button allows the user to provide positive or negative feedback on the behavioral anomaly.
+See [Providing feedback on behavioral anomalies](xref:Behavioral_anomaly_detection#providing-feedback-on-behavioral-anomalies).

 - **Actions \> Copy full alarm**: Action button that allows the user to copy all information regarding an alarm in one click.